 In the 1940s and 1950s the usual policy for films where characters would start young and get older was to cast older actors and de-age them to show them as their younger selves.
 "Giant" took the then largely radical step of doing the opposite--casting younger actors and using make-up to make them appear older.

-Rock Hudson and Elizabeth Taylor went for get-to-know-you drinks one night at the very start of the production.
-They both got exceedingly drunk, finishing the evening at 3:00 am.
-Their call-time was 5:30 am.
+Elizabeth Taylor and husband Michael Wilding invited Rock Hudson and his future wife to their house for get-to-know-you drinks one night at the very start of the production.
+Hudson described it as a "liquid evening" -- they all got exceedingly drunk, finishing the evening at 3:00 am.
+Taylor's call-time was 5:30 am, and Hudson's wasn't long after.
 Fortunately the scene being shot that morning was a wedding scene with no dialog, so instead of talking, all they had to do was look lovingly at each other.
 The two actors were concentrating so hard on not being sick that they were quite surprised when some of the people on-set started to cry, so convinced were they of their supposed looks of adoration at each other.

 During this production shoot James Dean appeared in an informal black & white TV commercial in which he responded to questions posed by actor Gig Young.
 Ironically, Dean was promoting safe driving and informed viewers, "People say racing is dangerous, but I'd rather take my chances on the track any day than on the highway."
 Before he left the studio he added one piece of advice: "Drive safely, because the life you save may be mine."
 Dean was wearing the very hat and clothing he wore for this movie throughout the commercial.
 He died a few weeks later in a car crash.

-In the 2005 DVD release, there is what appears to be an inside joke in the title of one scene.
+In the 2005 DVD release, there is what appears to be an inside joke in the chapter listings of the scene selection.
 The birthday party scene, in which Bick forces his visibly unhappy son to ride a horse, is titled "Uneasy Rider."
 Bick's son is played in adulthood by Dennis Hopper, who would go on to co-write, direct and star in Easy Rider (1969).

 Location filming took place for two months outside the tiny Texas town of Marfa.
 Director George Stevens did not have a closed set but actively encouraged the townspeople to come by, either to watch the shooting, visit with the cast and crew or take part as extras, dialect coaches, bit players and stagehands.

 Rock Hudson and James Dean did not get along.
-Although later rumors would suggest that Dean had rejected a pass from the actor, most sources reported that each had little respect for the other's approach to acting, and Hudson resented Dean's unprofessional behavior.
+Although later rumors would suggest that Dean had rejected a pass from the actor, most sources reported that each had little respect for the other's approach to acting, and Hudson resented what he considered Dean's unprofessional behavior.

 Elizabeth Taylor forged a close bond with James Dean.
 Some nights they would sit up late as he vented his frustrations with his life as an actor, the restrictions of Hollywood life and past traumas.
 Unlike Rock Hudson, however, he rarely acknowledged their closeness on set, often ignoring her completely after a night of baring his soul to her.